OFTechLabs/game-of-homes-workshop/README.md

 `dotnet watch -p .\GoHDashboard\Blazor-Dashboard run`

-Start a browser a go to page `http://localhost:5000`.
-This opens the dashboard that shows the results.
+Start a browser a go to page [http://localhost:5000](http://localhost:5000){:target="_blank"}.This opens the dashboard that shows the results.
 During the first run this will only show 'loading'.

 During the assignments you have to refresh this page regularly to see how the modifications pan out.